SAP-samples/teched2025-IN160/exercises/ex4/README.md

 [Download Final_Event.json](https://raw.githubusercontent.com/SAP-samples/teched2025-IN160/refs/heads/main/resources/Final_Event.json?token=GHSAT0AAAAAADMENUR42TGUFOJXLG7P2FHM2HHSD3Q)

+If you are unable to download the file you can also navigate to the **resources** folder and search fo the Final_Event.json file - there you can download it as well.

 As a result, a new Event is now available in the SAP Build library, which you can reuse for your projects.